microsoft/vscode-docs/docs/remote/containers.md

     "postCreateCommand": "mkdir -p ~/.ssh && cp -r ~/.ssh-localhost/* ~/.ssh && chmod 700 ~/.ssh && chmod 600 ~/.ssh/*"
     ```

-- When a **Docker Compose** file is referenced, first, update ([or extend](/docs/remote/containers/containers.md#extending-your-docker-compose-file-for-development)) your `docker-compose.yml` with the following for the appropriate service:
+- When a **Docker Compose** file is referenced, first update ([or extend](/docs/remote/containers/containers.md#extending-your-docker-compose-file-for-development)) your `docker-compose.yml` with the following for the appropriate service:

     ```yml
     version: '3'